 One such challenge is complying with the varied demands of food packaging regulations in all your target markets.

 Big appetites for British food products

-Yes, some of this may be down to the recent fall in the value of the pound.
-Yet there’s clearly a strong demand for UK food products overseas.
-Larger companies depend on this demand to allow them to expand even further.
+Yes, some of this may be down to fluctuations in the value of the pound.
+Yet there’s clearly a strong demand for UK food products overseas, and no matter what happens with Brexit, companies seeking growth will need to expand internationally.
+In fact, larger companies depend on this demand to allow them to expand even further.
 Meanwhile, many SMEs in the sector, with their more flexible structures and entrepreneurial flair, are looking to capitalise on this game-changing opportunity.

 For any brand, product packaging is critically important: it is one of the key means of communicating with the customer.

 - As businesses adapt to life outside their traditional bricks and mortar stores, packaging becomes even more significant as it takes over the role of answering customers’ queries – previously the domain of the in-store assistant.

 - Packaging provides a cost-effective way to directly communicate important details about your products to new consumers at the point of sale and beyond.